 Unfortunately, natural stocks of sandalwood have begun to dwindle and sandalwood growing schemes in India are few and far between.

 A dangerous trade

 In 2004, to better understand the problems that sandalwood faced, Lush buyers travelled to India, New Caledonia, Vanuatu and Australia.
 Their journey unearthed the shocking story of Veerappan, a sandalwood smuggler and elephant poacher notorious for violence, kidnapping, and murder.
-One outcome of the trip was the creation of graphic novel On the Trail of Sandalwood Smugglers, which reveals the unsavoury nature of the sandalwood trade and draws attention to the complexity and importance of supply chains.
+One outcome of the trip was the creation of graphic novel called On the Trail of Sandalwood Smugglers, which revealed the unsavoury nature of the sandalwood trade and drew attention to the complexity and importance of supply chains.

 "In an effort to draw further attention, we dreamt up the idea of a graphic novel to piece this story together and use several products to promote it."

 Sandalwood is found across product ranges and is particularly beloved in skincare thanks to its soothing, antibacterial properties.
 It’s also found in perfumes, used as a base note and fixative (to help the perfume warm and develop on the skin for longer), such as in our fragrance Sun, sold in solid and liquid versions.